-This guide is officially tested on FreeBSD 10.2, and FreeBSD 13.1 versions.
+This guide is officially tested on FreeBSD 10.2, FreeBSD 13.1 and FreeBSD 13.2 versions.

 Heads Up: Be mindful that this method will only work if you have the physical access to the FreeBSD system.
-For remote systems and VPS, you may not see the boot menu.
+For remote systems and VPSes, you may not see the boot menu.
 In such cases, you need the service provider's help.

-Boot Into Single-user Mode
+Boot into Single-user Mode

 Power on your FreeBSD system.
-At the boot menu, press number 2 in your keyboard to boot into single user mode.
+At the boot menu, press number in your keyboard to boot into single user mode.

 A few seconds later, the following message will appear.
 Just press ENTER to continue.